 - Limit TV time: Don’t let your kids watch scary footage of the storm on TV.

-- Maintain normal routines: Keeping up with a normal routine helps soothe everyone from babies to adults, provided that you are already prepared.
+- Maintain normal routines: Keeping up with a somewhat normal routine helps soothe everyone from babies to adults, provided that you are already prepared.

 - Answer children’s questions: Welcome questions from children about what to do, what a hurricane is, and how to prepare for it.